Historic Quaker Houses of Delaware County, PA

 The Worrall House During the Revolutionary War

-According to local tradition, the Worrall House played a localized role in history, earning the nickname "The Hospital House."
+According to local tradition, the Worrall House played a local role during the Revolutionary War, earning the nickname "The Hospital House."
 Following the Battle of Brandywine in 1777, British forces reportedly used the farmstead as a field hospital to treat wounded soldiers.
-In 1777, John Worrall submitted a claim for 35 pounds worth of goods lost to the British soldiers.
+In 1777, John Worrall submitted a claim for good worth 35 pounds lost to the British soldiers.

 Despite the Quaker principle of pacifism, many families in the area found their properties caught in the crossfire or commandeered for military use.
 The Worrall family’s endurance through this period highlights the resilience of the Quaker community in the face of the conflict that surrounded their peaceful settlements.